Regular Celery is the studio of architect, designer and writer Lee Marable.

 Lee regularly writes for architectural publications including ARK – The Finnish Architectural Review and Bauwelt.
 His writing primarily focuses on ethics in urban design.
 Read more here.

 In 2019 he co-founded BUM Editions, an independent publisher, producing the architecture, design and arts magazine BUM.
 Lee is jointly responsible for editing, graphic design, marketing and illustrating the magazine.
-In 2020, BUM Editions secured a grant from Grafia, the Finnish Association of Visual Communication Designers to support the publication of four further issues in 2021.
+BUM Editions received grants from Grafia, the Finnish Association of Visual Communication Designers and Taike, The Arts Promotion Centre Finland, to support the publication of four further issues in 2021.
 Visit here for more information.